How to Effectively Market Your House

 Open drapes and blinds and turn on the lights.
 Focus on interesting details like the condition of a wood floor or a fireplace mantle.
 Remove trash cans and close the toilet lids in the bathrooms and use floral arrangements in kitchens and dining rooms.

 Avoid shooting into mirrors because your image will reflect.

 Virtual tours aren't just for showcase million-dollar homes anymore.
 Every home should have one, even if it's only two spins.
 Buyers love, love, love virtual tours.

-A good virtual tour will grab a buyer by the hand and lead her from room to room, whether it's 360 or a video.
+A good virtual tour will grab a buyer by the hand and lead them from room to room, whether it's 360 or a video.
 Depending on the tour company, you can add sound, music, or an exciting, professionally written description that scrolls with the movement of the tour.

 Virtual tours can also include individual photos available for download or to print.

 Signage encourages home shoppers to immediately call you or your agent.
 It's free advertising!
 A well-designed "For Sale" sign will generate phone calls.
 Put up two signs if your home is on a corner lot.